brightprogrammer/brightprogrammer.github.io/content/posts/fixing-recursions-in-grammar.md

 ## Language Analysis

 Let's start by generating some sample strings in the given language, and try to discover a pattern.
-The following are expansion paths for $S$ :
+The following are expansion paths for $ \langle S \rangle $ :

 \\[
 \begin{align}